204 Hardy Street, Nelson

 Ben and Miranda have plans for the building’s future

 The upstairs space has been vacant since the building was deemed earthquake prone.
-Ben and Miranda hope to be able to rent the upstairs to a commercial tenant once the strengthening work has been completed.
+Ben and Miranda hope to be able to rent the upstairs to a commercial tenant now the strengthening work has been completed.
 “We had interest from an individual who wanted to open an art gallery – this would be a perfect match for the light-filled space.
 It’s also well suited to offices or community-based organisations.
 Being located in the heart of Nelson’s CBD adds to 204 Hardy Street’s attraction,” says Miranda.

 Ben and Miranda have only been able to carry out this project as a result of the grant from Heritage EQUIP.
 “I wish we’d talked to the Ministry for Culture and Heritage sooner.
 They provided us with good advice and encouragement, and smoothed the way for us.”